1918 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse of the 1918 Half Dollar

-The 1918 Half Dollar obverse shows Lady Liberty walking toward the rising sun.
-Her right arm extends forward while her left arm carries branches of olive and oak, representing peace and strength.
-The American flag flows behind her as drapery.
+The 1918 Half Dollar obverse shows Lady Liberty walking toward the rising sun, a design inspired in part by Augustus Saint-Gaudens’ famous double eagle motif of 1907.
+Her right arm extends forward in a welcoming gesture while her left arm carries branches of laurel and oak — traditional symbols of civil and military glory.

 The Reverse of the 1918 Half Dollar

-The reverse features a bald eagle perched on a rocky crag with wings partially spread.
-A mountain pine branch grows from the rock beneath the eagle.
+The reverse depicts a bald eagle perched on a rocky mountain crag with wings spread in a powerful pose.
+A mountain pine branch — a symbol of strength and endurance — grows from the rock beneath the eagle’s talons.

 Other Features of the 1918 Half Dollar